tech4germany/bam-inclusify/README.md

   - Start the API part: `cd dev_cmds && yarn devcmd start-api`
   - Start the UI part: `cd dev_cmds && yarn devcmd start-ui`

-## Adjusting the links in the navigation bar (Standalone) and for the Inclusify logo (Addin)
+## Adjusting the links in the navigation bar (Standalone) and for the INCLUSIFY logo (Addin)

-- You can adjust the external links shown in the Inclusify app in the React app's `package.json` file (i.e. the links shown in the navigation bar at the top of the Standalone page, and the link used for the Inclusify logo element in the Addin)
+- You can adjust the external links shown in the INCLUSIFY app in the React app's `package.json` file (i.e. the links shown in the navigation bar at the top of the Standalone page, and the link used for the INCLUSIFY logo element in the Addin)
   - Note: in both cases, URLs are only accepted when they start with "http://" or "https://"
 - For the links shown in the navigation bar at the top of the Standalone page:
   - In `react-ui/package.json`, edit the list in the key `"standaloneNavigationLinks"`